NoahFoilb/Introduction-to-GIS/README.md

 # Introduction-to-GIS
-This is my work associated with my Introduction to GIS class
+This is my work associated with my Introduction to GIS class (CEN 3071)

+This class used ArcGIS for our GIS manipulations